 Tater Tot Cowboy Casserole made with beef, taco seasoning, beans, tomatoes, cheese, and tots for a comforting, crowd-pleasing dinner.

 So, real talk?
 The first time I made this Tater Tot Cowboy Casserole wasn’t some Instagram-worthy moment.
 It wasn’t even planned.
-It was one of those evenings where I’d spent the whole day running around — I think I had a dentist appointment, a grocery run, and a moment in the parking lot where I questioned all my life choices.
-You ever have a day like that?
+It was one of those evenings when I’d spent the whole day running around.
+I think I had a dentist appointment, a grocery run, and a moment in the parking lot where I questioned all my life choices.
+Have you ever had a day like that?
 Where your brain feels like it has 37 open tabs and 12 of them are frozen?

-Anyway, I finally got home and the last thing I wanted to do was cook something “involved.”
-You know — meals that require zesting, whisking, sautéing in stages… no thank you.
-But as I stared into my pantry like it might magically hand me dinner, I spotted a lonely bag of Tater Tots.
+Anyway, I finally got home, and the last thing I wanted to do was cook something “involved.”
+You know, meals that require zesting, whisking, sautéing in stages… no thank you.
+But as I stared into my pantry, as if it might magically hand me dinner, I spotted a lonely bag of Tater Tots.
 And listen… when life hands you Tater Tots, you don’t ignore it.

 Remember it later!